 Regular maintenance is the key to lengthening the life of your garage door springs.
 This means ensuring your springs are properly balanced, lubricated, and tightened.
 Without maintenance, your springs wear out more quickly and may require replacement in as few as eight years.
 However, with careful upkeep, you could get as many as fifteen years out of your heavy duty torsion spring.

 With a quality spring replacement from Garage Door Medics, you can be confident that your garage door system will operate at its best.
-Within one appointment, either for emergency garage door repair or within normal hours, we can get your garage door up and running again.
+Within one appointment, either for garage door repair in San Diego or within normal hours, we can get your garage door up and running again.
 Following your repair, we will also check the remainder of your garage door parts to ensure the entire system is in working order.
 Contact us today to schedule your spring replacement!